 with Anne Walter

-8 Tuesdays, 6:00 - 8:00pm, March 12 through April 30
+8 Tuesdays, 6:00 - 8:00pm, April 2 through May 28

 During 2-hour sessions you will explore training your mind and developing skills for relating to yourself and others by intentionally choosing compassionate thoughts and actions.
 Weekly sessions employ input and discussion, in-class exercises and daily meditation practices to develop loving-kindness, empathy, and compassion, as well as “real-world homework” assignments that nurture compassionate thoughts and actions.

 Priced according to your ability: $150, $265, $370.
 Those able to pay more make assistance available to those in need.
 Some partial scholarships are available.
 Register here or at 502-614-5616.

 Seeking to be a bridge-builder between cultures, religious traditions and communities, Anne Walter has served in interfaith, social justice and peace-focused ministry for 30 years.
 As a student of His Holiness the Dalai Lama, she was honored to serve as the Chair of Engaging Compassion, His Holiness’ multi-day visit to Louisville in 2013.
 Anne is the Director of Drepung Gomang Center for Engaging Compassion and is a Certified Teacher of Compassion Cultivation Training© (CCT) of the Compassion InstituteTM and Stanford University.